iiotntust/AIplumbing/README.md

 # The plumbing product development process applies artificial intelligent
 This project introduces artificial intelligence technology into plumbing product development to improve overall processing efficiency and reduce personnel workload.
-# Project Description
+## Project Description
-This project consists of Parts specification normalization, Picture-to-Picture matching (Machine Learning), and a database of plumbing parts.
+This project consists of three portions,
+1. Parts specification normalization
+2. Picture-to-Picture matching (Machine Learning)
+3. Database of plumbing parts.
 Parts specification normalization

 ## Objective:
 I am learning how to design the controller for an omnidirectional robot and implement it on a prototype regarding the simulation model.